Nina Lykke:

 She has extensive international experience from numerous cross-national projects and networks in gender research and education in Gender Studies.
 From 2001-2005, she was managing director of AOIFE (Association of Institutions of Feminist Education and Research in Europe), and she was also a longstanding member of the lead-team of the European thematic network in Womens Studies, Athena.

-She was for many years associate editor of the European Journal of Womens Studies , and she has been advisor for several other scholarly feminist journals, among others Feminist Theory; NORA; Gender, Technology and Development; and Women, Gender, Research.
+She was for many years associate editor of the European Journal of Womens Studies , and she has been advisor for several other scholarly feminist journals, among others Feminist Theory; NORA; Gender, Technology and Development; Women, Gender, Research; and Signs.
+Journal of Women in Culture and Society.

-In 2008, she was awarded one of the Linköping University’s distinguished professorships due to her merits in research, education and management.
+In 2008, Nina was awarded one of Linköping University’s distinguished professorships due to her merits in research, education and management.

 In 2016, she was awarded an Honorary Doctorate at Karlstad University, Sweden.